 About Skydeck Chicago and The Ledge

 Skydeck Chicago is the breathtaking, thrilling observatory destination atop the iconic Willis Tower.
 The highest observation deck in the United States, Skydeck provides views of the city spanning up to four states and 50 miles on a clear day.
 Recently named a Tripadvisor.com World's Top Ten Attraction, Skydeck features The Ledge, four glass floor balconies extending 4.3 feet from Willis Tower and made of three layers of half-inch thick glass laminated into one seamless unit.
 After undergoing an extensive transformation in 2021, Skydeck offers a one-stop, Chicago-themed experience, highlighting the rich history, culture, cuisine and architecture of the city.
-For more information, please visit www.theskydeck.com or follow us on social media at @skydeckchicago.
+For more information, please visit www.theskydeck.com or follow @skydeckchicago on social media.